 Once again, if the State of Georgia DDS suspends you here, notice is also required to be forwarded to the DPS, DMV, BMV, or SOS office in your home state.
 Then, not only can you not drive in Georgia, but you will be unable to legally operate a motor vehicle ANYWHERE.

-Once hired, your drunk driving attorney can appear for you at almost all future court appearances, and you do not have to go to Atlanta Municipal Court.
-This is true for all Atlanta traffic tickets, but you may have to attend Municipal Court of Atlanta, at least one time, on serious misdemeanor offenses, like driving under the influence, driving with insurance, driving while suspended, hit and run, attempting to elude a police officer, second degree vehicular homicide, or reckless driving.
+Once hired, the drunk driving attorney near me can appear for you at almost all future court appearances, and you do not have to go to Atlanta Municipal Court.
+This fact is true for all Atlanta traffic tickets, but you may have to attend Municipal Court of Atlanta, at least one time, on serious misdemeanor offenses, like driving under the influence, driving with insurance, driving while suspended, hit-and-run, attempting to elude a police officer, second degree vehicular homicide, or reckless driving.

 11. If no acceptable plea “deal” is offered to you and your case needs to be bound over to State Court for a jury trial, certain steps need to be taken to “improve” the chances of winning the criminal or traffic case, in Fulton County State Court or DeKalb County State Court.
-The failure to make all efforts to position your DUI-alcohol or DUI-drugs case for ultimate victory can be the difference between total dismissal and a conviction.
-See a top DUI lawyer Atlanta.
+The failure to make all efforts to position your DUI-alcohol or DUI-drugs case for ultimate victory can be the difference between complete dismissal and a conviction.
+See a top-rated DUI attorney Atlanta.

-The main office for our DUI law firm is located in Sandy Springs GA, at the Concourse Office Towers (King and Queen Buildings) adjacent to I-285 where Georgia Highway 400 crosses under.
+The main office for our DUI law firm is in Sandy Springs GA, at 5590 Roswell Road, Suite 210, Sandy Springs, GA 30342.
+This office is within sight of I-285 and less than 1 mile from where Georgia Highway 400 crosses under.
 From this office, we cover Sandy Springs Municipal Court, Dunwoody Municipal Court, Brookhaven Municipal Court, Smyrna Municipal Court, Marietta Municipal Court, Doraville Municipal Court, and Chamblee Municipal Court.

-We also have another branch law office in downtown Atlanta, which is located at 50 Hurt Plaza, Suite 1500-24, Atlanta, GA 30303.
+We also have another branch law office in downtown Atlanta, which is located on Peachtree Street in Downtown Atlanta.
 Appointments at this office are by appointment only.
 When we have trials, this trial preparation location in downtown Atlanta can be used to organize our criminal trial paperwork for traffic or criminal cases and support personnel for our team for either the Atlanta Municipal Court, the Fulton County State Court (misdemeanor jury trials) or the Fulton County Superior Court (felony jury trials).

 If convicted, your car insurance rates will go up, maybe even double!
 Or, you may get dropped by your insurance carrier.
-That is why Bubba Head strives so hard to keep a DUI off your Georgia background record.
+This potential impact is why Bubba Head strives so hard to keep a DUI off your Georgia background record.
 If Mr. Head or one of his law partners can get your charges reduced to reckless driving, the impact on your car insurance will be much smaller.